-Get the Facts About Your Favorite Snacks
+Get the Facts About Your Favorite Snacks!

 When it comes to health and well-being, we can all use a little help making good food choices.
-There is mountain of information out there in today’s sharing/pinning/blogging world, which is great.
-But there’s also plenty of inaccurate information, and when you hear it from a popular source you assume it’s true.
+There is a mountain of information out there in today’s sharing/pinning/blogging world, which is great.
+But there’s also plenty of inaccurate information, and when you hear it from a popular source, you assume it’s true.
 And that’s a problem.

 Occasionally we see outdated or out-and-out false information about popcorn in the media, usually by people who are not doctors or scientists or who don’t have the education and training to make these statements.
 So we want to clarify a few things.